 - USE COMMON SENSE.
 The trip could be spoiled for everyone if you are lost or injured.

 - IS THIS OUTING REALLY FOR YOU?
 Don’t go if you have doubts about your physical capacity to undertake the trip – it is unfair to others.
-Handicapped persons should bring a responsible companion if required.
+Persons with a disability should bring a responsible companion if required.
 Inform the leader of your limitations before the trip starts.

-- REFUND of a fee for a trip, when a cancellation is made within three days of the trip, will be made only in exceptional circumstances.
+- REFUND of a fee for a trip, if applicable, will be made only in exceptional circumstances.

 CHILDREN are welcome on field trips and are subject to the same rules as anyone else and should be with a responsible adult.
 Any special restrictions on activities should be explained to children before the trip begins.
 Children too young or too active to be reasonably quiet on a bird walk should be taken on other kinds of trips.